nomadbitcoin/softlaw-marketplace-contracts/README.md

 # Softlaw Marketplace Contracts

-Smart contracts for the Softlaw marketplace, built with Foundry and designed for deployment on Polkadot's Asset Hub (PolkaVM).
+Smart contracts for the Softlaw marketplace, built with Foundry for deployment on Polkadot's Asset Hub (PolkaVM).

-## Overview

-This project uses Foundry with Resolc compiler support for PolkaVM-compatible smart contract development.
-It supports both standard EVM testing and PolkaVM deployment.

 ## Prerequisites

-### Install Foundry (both versions required)
+### Install Foundry

 **Standard Foundry** (for testing):
 ```bash